There’s no such thing as a self-made man or woman.

 I once attended a networking event at my mentor’s hospital.
 Afterward he pulled me aside: “Did you notice how others were dressed?”
 (Yes, much more formally than I had anticipated.)
 “Look the part,” he admonished, “Don’t let people dismiss you by your appearance.”

 Nobody likes being reproved.
 But as the old proverb says: “Wounds from a sincere friend are better than many kisses from an enemy.”
 People who care about you—close friends and mentors—will call you out, not to put you down but to build you up.
 Listen to their constructive criticism.
 Take it to heart.

 Most mentors are happy to introduce you to colleagues—or refer you for jobs—in your areas of interest.
 One mentor even offered me a side gig working on his consulting projects.
 Through that experience, I gained valuable skills that I could apply in future jobs.

 By no means do these examples represent all mentoring relationships.
 As the mentee, it’s your responsibility to drive the relationship.
 Mentoring can be formal or informal, general or specific.
 Know what you want from each mentor, and communicate it.
 They can guide you only if you have a destination in mind.

 Finally, show your appreciation.
 Mentors invest in you without expecting anything in return.
-So take every initiative to express your gratitude.
-Be respectful of their time.
+So be respectful of their time.
 Follow up on commitments.
+Express your gratitude.
 And remember to pay it forward.